cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-12-game-forfeit.md

 An expired game will expire in two different ways:

 1. It was never really played on, so it is removed quietly.
-2. It was played on, making a proper game, expiry here means a forfeit by the player who failed to play.
+2. It was played on, making it a proper game, expiry here means a forfeit by the player who failed to play.

 In the second case, you want to emit a new event, one that differentiates it from a win where a move was involved.
 Let's define the new keys in `x/checkers/types/keys.go`: